rstol/md-cv/index.md

 In the fall of 2022 I took a gap semester to fulfill my dream of traveling the world for 6 months.
 This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation. -->

 ## Employment
+`2024/04 - now`
+**Eightinks AG** Software Developer

+> Part-time (10-20%) enhance the data processing and interactive visualisation system built in the intership of 2023.

+`2024/04 - 2024/08`
+**Naturnetz & Stiftung St. Jakob** Zivildienst

+`2023/10 - 2024/03`
+**Textshuttle AG** Internship Software Engineering

+> Development and testing of software for the productive operation of machine translation.
+Contribution to the backend (Python in Docker) as well as the frontend (TypeScript with React).
+> Examples:
+> - Implementation of a dashboard to display usage data of the translation solution (Frontend).
+> - Extensive restructuring (Refactoring) of the logic for selecting the correct resources in translation requests (Backend).

+`2023/07 - 2023/09`
+**Eightinks AG** Internship Software Engineering

+> Developed an automated electrochemical battery data pipeline which extracts, transforms and loads millions of datapoints into BigQuery.
+The accompanying interactive visualisation dashboard (Plotly, Dash, Holoviews/Datashader) plots aggregations and raw test data.

+`2022/10 - 2023/04`
+**Gap semester** Travel Europe and Asia

 `2021/08 - 2022/07`
 **TopLearning GmbH** Private Tutor